rule

 Text 27

-Kettledrums resounded in the sky together with the sound of 'Jaya' of the godly on earth who overwhelmed with joy released torrents of flowers.
+Kettledrums resounded in the sky together with the sounds of 'jaya' of the godly on earth who overwhelmed by joy released torrents of flowers.
 (Vedabase)

 Text 28

+Next, with a shy smile on my face and a wreath of flowers in my hair, I entered the arena with gently tinkling ankle bells on my feet, a golden necklace with brilliant jewels around my neck and a pair of fine silken, new garments held together by a belt.

 Next did I, with a shy smile on my face and a wreath of flowers in my hair, enter the arena with gently tinkling ankle bells on my feet, a necklace of gold with brilliant jewels around my neck and a pair of fine silken, new garments held together by a belt.

-Next did I, with a shy smile on my face and a wreath of flowers in my hair, enter the arena with gently tinkling anklebells on my feet, wearing a necklace of gold with brilliant jewels and a pair of fine silken, new garments held together with a belt.
 (Vedabase)

 Text 29

+I lifted up my face, encircled by its many locks of hair and with my cheeks effulgent because of the earrings, and looked all around at the kings.
+With a cool smile casting sidelong glances I slowly placed my necklace around the neck of Murâri who had captured my heart.

 Lifting my face with its many locks of hair all around and my cheeks effulgent of the earrings, looked I all around at the kings.
 With a cool smile casting sidelong glances placed I slowly my necklace around the neck of Murâri who had captured my heart.

-Lifting my face with its many locks of hair and the cheeks effulgent of the earrings, looked I all around at the kings with a cool smile casting sidelong glances and placed I slowly my necklace around the neck of Murâri who had captured my heart.
 (Vedabase)

 Text 30

+At that moment conch shells, mridangas, tabors, kettledrums and war drums, and such instruments, resounded while the singers sang and male and female dancers danced.

 At that moment resounded conchshells, mridangas, tabors, kettle drums and wardrums and such, and sang the singers while male and female dancers danced.

-At that moment resounded conchshells, mridangas, tabors, kettle drums and wardrums and such, and sang the singers as male and female dancers danced.
 (Vedabase)

 Text 31